-(u) The board shall propose rules for legislative approval in accordance with the provisionsApril 27, 2024Page 11 of 12§30-3-14 of §29A-3-1 et seq. of this code which define sexual misconduct and identify prohibited professional misconduct, including sexual misconduct, for which an application may be denied and/or a license or other authorization to practice may be subject to disciplinary action by the board pursuant to this section.
+(u) The board shall propose rules for legislative approval in accordance with the provisions of §29A-3-1 et seq. of this code which define sexual misconduct and identify prohibited professional misconduct, including sexual misconduct, for which an application may be denied and/or a license or other authorization to practice may be subject to disciplinary action by the board pursuant to this section.